 Join us virtually on Dec.
 2, 2021

-The second online Math Day, referred to as Math Day 2.1, will be held virtually on Thursday, December 2, 2021, hosted by the Department of Mathematics at the University of Nebraska-Lincoln.
-Nebraska high schools are invited to join us online for a day of fast-paced mathematics.
+The second online Math Day, referred to as Math Day 2.1, was held virtually on Thursday, December 2, 2021, hosted by the Department of Mathematics at the University of Nebraska-Lincoln.
+43 Nebraska high schools joined us online for a day of fast-paced mathematics.

 For 2021, Math Day 2.1 will consist of one team mathematics competition, the Math Bowl 2.1, as well as the PROBE I (Problems Requiring Original and Brilliant Effort) Exam.
 The PROBE I exams will be mailed to schools ahead of time with proctoring instructions.
 All students will take the exam at 12:45 p.m. on Dec.
 2. Teachers will immediately mail the bubble sheets back to us for scanning and grading.
 The PROBE II Exam will be offered in the spring, in person at the UNL City Campus, to the top 50 students from PROBE I. Scholarships will be attached to the PROBE II scores.

 The top four teams are listed for each class.

 - Millard North C1: Jerry Sun, Eshaan Giri, Jalan Zhu, Shiv Lele

 - Elkhorn South C2: Rachel Wu, Mason Evans, Luke Zhu, Evan Choi, Toby Tsai

 - Scottsbluff C1: Cade Horn, Riley Ibero, John Mentgen

 - Omaha Brownell-Talbot C1: Lang Guan, Jacob Harding, Jack Cenovic, Chris Schinzel, Josh Randolph, Maya Savory

 - Scottsbluff High School R2: Adrien Palomo, Calum Heldt, Grant Kildow